yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-activity-params.md

 - `cycles=20M` - run an activity over cycles $[0,20000000)$.
 - `cycles=2k..3k` - run an activity over cycles $[2000,3000)$.

+## recycles

+- `recycles=<recycle count>`
+- `recycles=<recycle min>..<recycle max>`
+- _default_: 1
+- _required_: no
+- _dynamic_: no

+This is another layer of iteration around the cycles values.
+With this, it is easy to set any activity to repeat arbitrarily, or to have multiple specific iterations of some base workload.
+Recycles is effectively the higher-order ordinal which wraps repeated use of the same cycles interval.
+The combination of cycle and recycle is mathematically consistent.
+If you set `recycles=1 cycles=1`, then you will have one total cycle executed.
+If you set `recycles=10 cycles=10`, then you will have 100.
+If either of them is effectively set to zero, then no cycles will occur.

+They are also both interval-specific, so canonically, `recycles=37..39 cycles=7..11` is distinct from `recycles=39..41 cycles=7..11`, although this is of limited utility until recycles is hoisted further into op execution.
+In the future, this value may be used, for example, to bracket instancing of metrics around specific recycle values, so that metrics are collected distinctly for each _recycle_.

 ## errors

 - `errors=<error handler spec>`